King County researchers want to know who is wearing a mask

 No names or identifying information is shared and no pictures are taken.

-The findings will be used by DOH and Public Health - Seattle & King Count to tailor messaging campaigns later on to try and get more people on board with mask wearing.
+The findings will be used by DOH and Public Health – Seattle & King County to tailor messaging campaigns later on to try and get more people on board with mask wearing.

 "So our public health practitioner partners at the state and the county can really design and implement interventions that will help to improve mask use wearing," Baker said.